jjllamas/linux-django-running-on-windows/README.md

 Sometimes you have a Django project (for Linux) which you want deploy in a PC with Windows.

-For example, at house you have a computer with Linux, where you development your Django app, but you want kill your time in the office in your PC with Windows.
+For example, at house you have a computer with Linux, where you development your Django app, but you have a laptop with Windows and you need develpment your Django aplication out of your home.

 For this case you can use this project with which you can deploy a Django project build for Linux on a Windows machine.